rgriff23/btw/README.md

 ## Using btw

-Before using any of the functions that call BayesTraitsV2, you have to download Version 2 of [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html) and tell `btw` where to find it on your computer by defining the hidden variable `.BayesTraitsPath`:
+Before using any of the functions that call BayesTraitsV2, you have to download Version 2 of [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html).
+The BayesTraitsV2 executable I've been working with is also included in this package.
+You then have to tell `btw` where to find it on your computer by defining the hidden variable `.BayesTraitsPath`:

 ```
 .BayesTraitsPath <- "YourPath/BayesTraits"